mjalleda/Selenium/Selenium_Tutorial/README.md

 3: By default, it takes in seconds.

+Explicit wait: Explicit wait is of two types:
+1) WebDriverWait
+2) FluentWait

+** WebDriverwait :**
+Here, it takes two parameters:
+- 1: Maximum timeout period:
+- 2: Expected condition for a web element

+** Fluent wait :**
+It is more advanced type than web driver wait, its has below parameters,
+- 1: Maximum timeout period:
+- 2: Expected condition for a web element Additionally, it also has two more parameters, which are:
+- 3: How often/frequently it should poll/checks for the expected condition
+- 4: Ignoring some specific exceptions if expected condition
+Ex: Frequency is set to 5 seconds and the maximum time is set to 30 seconds.
+Thus this means that it will check/poll for the element on the web page at every 5 seconds for the maximum time of 30 seconds.
+If the element is located within this time frame it will perform the operations else it will throw an"
+Exception

+**4: PageTimeOutLoad ;**
-4: PageTimeOutLoad: This is a special case, we can't write any of above timeouts on this, because most of the time we don't write/provide any arguments for it.
+This is a special case, we can't write any of above timeouts on this, because most of the time we don't write/provide any arguments for it.
 Some webpages, you may find “target” but not in all webpages.
 Anyways, since no htmlelement is available then how to handle timeouts for a page?
 Selenium provided a special command for it, it is called PageTimeOutLoad().
 It checks if page loaded within given time, otherwise return an exception.
 The code should be,
 Obj1.manage().timeouts().pageLoadTimeout(120, TimeUnit.SECONDS);

 1: Remember, we are using manage() & timeouts() on our webdriverobject and passing pageLoadTimeout().
 It checks if page loaded or not, it checks each and every second, if it doesn't find page in 120 seconds, then it will return an exception.

-**Difference between Implicit & Explicit waits**
-Implicit Wait: During Implicit wait if the Web Driver cannot find it immediately because of its availability, the WebDriver will wait for mentioned time and it will not try to find the element again during the specified time period.
-Once the specified time is over, it will try to search the element once again the last time before throwing exception.
-The default setting is zero.
-Once we set a time, the Web Driver waits for the period of the WebDriver object instance.
-Explicit Wait: There can be instance when a particular element takes more than a minute to load.
-In that case you definitely not like to set a huge time to Implicit wait, as if you do this your browser will going to wait for the same time for every element.
-To avoid that situation you can simply put a separate time on the required element only.
-By following this your browser implicit wait time would be short for every element and it would be large for specific element.
-Explicit wait polls every 500 milliseconds to check condition met or not? if not continious to wait and poll until timeout is elapsed.

 **Assignments:** Below Assignment should talk more about WebDriver creation and its methods execution.
 [A4_manage_Timeouts_ImplicitWait_ExplicitWait_PageTimeOutLoad.java](Selenium_Programs/A4_manage_Timeouts_ImplicitWait_ExplicitWait_PageTimeOutLoad.java)